fsprojects/fantomas/README.md

 ## Testing and validation
 We have tried to be careful in testing the project.
-There are 147 unit tests and 30 validated test examples, but it seems some corner cases of the language haven't been covered.
+There are 165 unit tests and 30 validated test examples, but it seems some corner cases of the language haven't been covered.
 Feel free to suggests tests if they haven't been handled correctly.

 ## Limitations
-Due to limited information in F# ASTs, beware of current drawbacks:
+Due to limited information in F# ASTs, currently compiler directives are not preserved.

- - Inline comments and multiline comments are lost.
-Only XML doc comments are preserved.
- - Compiler directives are lost.

 ## Why the name "Fantomas"?
 There are a few reasons to choose the name as such.